minprog/programmeren-2/problems/queue/lab/README.md

     self._data = []

 This line creates a new list and stores it in the object under the name `_data`.
-We chose to start the name with an underscore (`_`) to indicate that the variable is private to the object, and that one should not to write code to manipulate that variable anywhere else.
+We chose to start the name with an underscore (`_`) to indicate that the variable is private to the object, and that one should not to write code to manipulate that variable from anywhere else but the class itself.

-Because each object needs such a list from the very beginning, the line above should be placed in the object initializer.
+Because each object needs such a list from the very beginning, the line above should be placed in the *object initializer*.
 That initializer could look like this:

     def __init__(self):
         self._data = []